-Fun Fact: The oven is heated when rays of light travel from the sun, bounce off the foil, and hit the glass bowl.
-These rays of light then heat up the air trapped inside the glass bowl.
+Fun Fact: The oven is heated when rays of light travel from the sun, bounce off the foil, and hit the plastic cling film.
+These rays of light then heat up the air trapped inside the baking tray.
 The black paper underneath absorbs the heat from the bottom of the oven, making the oven hot on all sides.
 Since you're relying on solar energy to heat the oven, the hotter the day, the faster your food will heat.